DOL-003/dol-003-web/lib/compendium/triggers.md

   <p>A set of OEM triggers.</p>
 </aside>

-Each **trigger** is a shoulder button on either side of a GCC designed to be pulled with an index or middle finger.
+A GameCube controller's **triggers** are shoulder buttons on either side of a GCC designed to be pulled with an index or middle finger.
 The triggers themselves are ABS plastic like the other buttons, but the underlying mechanism is more complex, allowing a larger range of motion and actuating both analog and digital inputs.
-The left trigger is referred to as the **L button**, while the right trigger is referred to as the **R button**.
+The left trigger is sometimes referred to as the **L button** (or simply **L**), while the right trigger is referred to as the **R button** (or **R**).

 The trigger assembly is one of the more complicated moving parts in a GameCube controller, consisting of several pieces including a graduated slider potentiometer that enables a range of analog inputs proportional to how far the trigger is pressed, as well as a silicone button pad and contact pad (on the corresponding trigger daughterboard) to activate a digital input when the trigger is fully pressed.

+Triggers are sometimes considered [buttons](/buttons), but the underlying mechanism differs significantly from the other buttons.

 ## Common issues & repairs